magento/merchdocs/src/marketing/customer-segment-create.md

 1. On the _Admin_ sidebar, go to **Customers** > **Segments**.

-1. Find the segment to be deleted and click it.
+1. Find the segment to be deleted and select it.

 1. In the menu bar click **Delete** button.